Quick: what does “just-in-time training” actually mean? And how is it different than “on-demand” training?

 First, they’re both delivery methods, not formats.
 You can do these with text, graphics, video, software, signs, whatever.
 The issue is delivery, not media type.
 When you say you want “just-in-time” or “on-demand” training, you are talking about the delivery mechanism for training, not a specific format.

-Second, they both require that you frame your training content around the stuff people do (like this example).
+Second, they both require that you frame your training content around the stuff people do (which is exactly what we do).
 The grade-school method of using topic-based courses won’t work here—no one will watch an "on-demand" resource about GDPR, and if you try to insert "GDPR training" into your engineers' workflows you're going to have a riot on your hands.
 Instead, you have to frame the content around what people do so the relevance is obvious (we'll give you an analogy to explain this at the end of the post).

 Finally, both are light-years ahead of “formal” scheduled training, which communicates that compliance is a check-the-box activity (more on that here).
 Both of these methods are very, very good.